department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

       Mark your calendar
     </h4>
     <p class="usa-alert-text">
-      You have <b>1 year</b> from the date on your decision letter to file a Higher-Level Review.
+      You have <b>1 year</b> from the date on your decision to file a Higher-Level Review.
     </p>
   </div>
 </div>